 I began filming.
 It took two days to film b-roll of the toy sitting in various locations throughout my house, and to capture with precision my artfully-arranged charging station.
 It was time for another clue, so I uploaded this photo.

 But it was too much of a give away.
 Some of you were just too smart.
 The moment I saw this comment, I hid it:

 I started to lose hope about actually fooling you.
 But I soldiered on.
-I needed my girlfriend’s opinion on the toy to add to my video, so I literally forced them to use it while I laid next to them with a notepad in my hand.
-They deemed the toy, and the experience, “really upsetting.”
-When I told them the toy retailed for $75, they yelled, “ARE YOU SHITTING ME?”
+I needed my partner’s opinion on the toy to add to my video, so I literally forced him to use it while I laid next to him with a notepad in my hand.
+He deemed the toy, and the experience, “really upsetting.”
+When I told him the toy retailed for $75, he yelled, “ARE YOU SHITTING ME?”

 I set aside an entire day to film the main footage, a day when my boyfriend would be home to help me wrangle the cats.
 Script in hand and natural light on my side, I sat in front of my phone for hours filming myself.
 When the script read “chug a glass of wine,” I followed its orders — and continued filming.
 Most of the post-wine parts were improvised.

 Editing the video was an endeavor all its own.
 I’ve been using Pinnacle since high school, so it’s unfortunately all I know when it comes to video editing.
 A decade later, the program is as buggy and inexcusable as ever.
 I’ll give Pinnacle one thing, though — it made my life super easy when it came time to add ridiculous transitions and sound effects.

 5,000 hours into editing, I talked to my dad on the phone.
 I thanked him for “blessing” me with the inability to do anything half-assed, including APRIL FOOL’S DAY JOKES.
 He said, “if you’re going to do something 90%, why not do it all the way?”
 So.
 That’s where I get it from.